 Take a look at the employee wellbeing program of pretty much any of the world’s most successful businesses.
 Almost all of them involve schemes to encourage employees to get fit, play sports, stay active, and generally move more.

-If you arrive at work energised and refreshed after a brisk walk, you’ll likely feel more positive and productive for the rest of the day.
+If you arrive at work energized and refreshed after a brisk walk, you’ll likely feel more positive and productive for the rest of the day.
 You might be surprised at just how much you manage to get done!

 5. You’ll Feel Less Stressed and More Successful